Looking for an unforgettable barefoot luxury experience?

 One of the biggest perks to fly camping is discovering what makes it a true luxury experience: unrivaled exclusivity and a chance to connect deeply to the wilderness around you.
 Like all our favorite experiences, it’s about immersion.
 This sensory-rich environment will impact you in ways you cannot imagine; you’ll have an undeniable sense of coming away changed.

-High on our list of favorite fly-camping locations is Chada Katavi in Tanzania, where one of our Safari Specialists, Jenna, recently stayed.
+High on our list of favorite fly-camping locations is Chada Katavi in Tanzania.

 Your guides will walk you deep into Katavi’s million acres of wilderness where few humans ever venture.
 The night away will take you back to basics in a thrilling and intimate way.
 Sites are chosen for beauty, water, shade, and space where you’ll feel tucked away from the world.
 Here, you can escape other travelers and vehicles, wifi and computer screens, and the hubbub of life beyond the bush.